hotio/website/docs/containers/unpackerr.md

 ## Configuration

 You can use docker environment variables or a configuration file that should be stored in `/config/unpackerr.conf`.
-Take a look at the [upstream](https://github.com/davidnewhall/unpackerr){: target=_blank rel="noopener" } project page for info on how to configure Unpackerr.
+Take a look at the [upstream](https://github.com/davidnewhall/unpackerr){ target="_blank" rel="noopener" } project page for info on how to configure Unpackerr.

 --8<-- "includes/wireguard.md"